sitespeedio/dashboard.sitespeed.io/README.md

 You can check out the [full documentation at our documentation site](https://www.sitespeed.io/documentation/sitespeed.io/continuously-run-your-tests/).

 Do you want to add a new URL to test on desktop?
-Navigate to [**desktop**](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/main/tests/nyc3-1/desktop/urls) and create your new file there.
+Navigate to [**desktop**](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/main/tests/desktop) and create your new file there.
 Want to add a user journey?
-Add the script in [**desktop**](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/main/tests/nyc3-1/desktop/scripts).
+Add the script in the same place and name then *.js*.

-Our example run tests for [desktop](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/main/tests/nyc3-1/desktop), [emulated mobile](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/main/tests/nyc3-1/emulatedMobile) (both URLs and scripts), testing using WebPageReplay ([replay](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/main/tests/nyc3-1/replay/urls)).
-But you probably don't need all that so you can remove the code in the [**run.sh**](https://github.com/sitespeedio/dashboard.sitespeed.io/blob/main/run.sh) script.
+Our example run tests for [desktop](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/main/tests/desktop), [emulated mobile](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/main/tests/emulatedMobile) (both URLs and scripts).

 The structure looks like this: